 Here are two real stories that show the power of sharing feelings at work.

 The failing SAPS project

-A director had less than a day to bring together key people in the implementation team of a substantial SAPS project and turn it round.
-They came from the US and Europe and there had been delays, technical and cultural difficulties, frustration, conflict and bad feeling and the project was in serious difficulty.
+A director had less than a day to bring together key people in the implementation team of a substantial SAPS project and turn it around.
+They came from the US and Europe, and there had been delays, technical and cultural difficulties, frustration, conflict and bad feeling, and the project was in serious trouble.
 It would have cost millions to cancel it and start again.

 Union and Management negotiations were stuck.
-Progress was painfully slow and the lead manager was totally fed up.
-He decided he had to do something different to break the deadlock.
+Progress was painfully slow, and the lead manager had had enough.
+He decided he must do something different to break the deadlock.

-At the next meeting, he asked everybody in the room simply to say a few words about how they felt about the negotiation.
+At the next meeting, he asked everybody to say a few words about how they felt about the negotiation.
 They said they were fed up, exasperated, frustrated, sad and bored.
-After an hour, they still had two hours to go back to the negotiation.
+After an hour, they still had two hours to return to the negotiation.
 They made more progress in those two hours than they had in the previous two months.

 Sharing feelings in one-to-one situations

-The most powerful thing any of us can do to make a connection with another person is to be authentic.
+The most powerful thing we can do to connect with another person is to be authentic.
+You can do this without blaming.
 Just state how you feel and what you want.
-You can do this without blaming.
-For instance, you may find working with a colleague, or boss, frustrating.
-You could say “Jack, I am finding the way we work together frustrating, would you be willing to talk about how we might work together better?”
-Then keep quiet, be attentive and your colleague will respond.
+For instance, you may find working with a colleague or boss frustrating.
+You could say, “Jack, I find the way we work together frustrating.
+Would you be willing to discuss how we might work together better?”
+Then, keep quiet and be attentive, and your colleague will respond.

-You can’t think clearly when you feel bad.
-When you share your feelings with someone who is listening, they disperse and lose their power.
+You can’t think well when you feel bad.
+When you share your feelings, they disperse and lose their power.
 Anyone can initiate a conversation where people can express what they feel.
 You don’t have to be the boss or ask for permission.
 It can make an enormous difference.